LPB CURRENT ISSUES FUND

-Journalistic practice must be integral to the project, with commitment to fairness, objectivity and accuracy.
+A sound journalistic practice must be integral to the project, with commitment to fairness, objectivity and accuracy among our top priorities.
 Journalistic practice is broadly defined and may include, but is not limited to, extensive research, accessing public records and data, public accountability or investigative approach, transparency of sources, and a reliance on facts.

 LPB is looking for stories that explore timely issues, demonstrate artistic storytelling and have potential to engage communities in civic discourse beyond the broadcast.

 LPB will accept applications for production and post-production funding; R&D applications are not accepted for the CIF.
-Funding requests may range from $40,000 up to $100,000.
+Funding requests may range from Forty Thousand Dollars ($40,000) up to One Hundred Thousand Dollars ($100,000).
 Applicants are not eligible to submit applications for additional funds from the Public Media Content Fund.

-- Applicant must be Latino/a, director and/or producer; non-Latino/a co-applicants must have Latinos/as in director or producer role.
+- Applicant must be Latino/a, director and/or producer.

 - Applicant must retain the copyright, artistic, budgetary and editorial control over the proposed project.